-The current slaughter levy for each animal is $0.50 (plus GST), unless it is unsafe to tag (UTT).
-This levy is collected by meat processors.
+The NAIT slaughter levy for each animal is $0.50 (plus GST), unless it is unsafe to tag (UTT).
+Meat processors collect this levy.

-You can only send UTT animals to a meat processor.
-The meat processor collects $13 (plus GST) for each animal, as well as the standard slaughter levy of $1.49 (plus GST).
+You can only send UTT animals to meat processors.
+They collect $13 (plus GST) for each animal, as well as the standard slaughter levy of $1.49 (plus GST).

 Meat processors also collect a TB levy for cattle at slaughter to help fund the TBfree programme.
 Rates differ for beef and dairy cattle.
 They are:

-The maximum rate for the cattle slaughter levy is $15 per head for dairy animals and $8.50 per head for beef animals.
-The rate is reviewed every year.
+The maximum levy rate allowed is $15 per head for dairy cattle, and $8.50 per head for beef cattle.

 Meat processors use the production type of your animals, as recorded in NAIT, to charge the correct levy.